Jack Darling: Playing style

 While Darling predominantly played in the forward line early in his career, from 2014 onwards, he enjoyed stints in the midfield where he prospered in a tall half-forward role.

 As a forward, Darling is renowned for his tackling pressure and goal sense.
 He often creates unlikely goal-scoring opportunities through his unrelenting pursuit of opposition defenders in possession of the ball.
 His athleticism and endurance allow him to regularly find space from his opponents throughout the course of a game, and he continually strives to make himself a viable marking target inside his team's forward 50.
 He is just as effective on the ground as he is in the air.
 Darling has a black belt in martial arts and taekwondo, and often performs rapid lunges to propel himself from the ground using his hips and torso.
 His father, David, teaches martial arts as a discipline in Perth.

 Jack Darling attracted comparisons to AFL greats Wayne Carey and Jonathan Brown.

 Statistics

-Statistics are correct to the end of the 2025 season.